Work at Portbury Wharf Nature Reserve

 This important work is being carried out sensitively by our contractor, J. Murphy & Sons Limited, and is being monitored by North Somerset Council.

-Before construction begins in each area, we’ll be providing updated project briefings to the parish and town councils and inviting residents and businesses along the route to attend public drop-in events.
+Before we begin construction in Portbury Wharf Nature Reserve and in other areas along the route, we’ll be providing updated project briefings to the parish and town councils and inviting residents and businesses along to attend public drop-in events.